TOP DOMENECH I MONTANER SITES IN BARCELONA

 If you are curious to see the architectural works of this genius that missed international fame due to the impossible to beat competition of Antoni Gaudi, we’ve selected the buildings you shouldn’t miss, some of which we see in our Eixample tour.

-These are the Domenech i Montaner masterpieces in Barcelona:
+These are the masterpieces of Domenech i Montaner in Barcelona:

 Hospital de Sant Pau